-As part of our Bay Curious series, we are answering questions from KQED listeners and readers.
-This week’s question comes from the 7-year-old daughter of KQED’s Judy Campbell.
+This week’s Bay Curious podcast tackles a question from the 7-year-old daughter of KQED’s Judy Campbell.
 Her name is Violet.
 She visits Lake Merritt a lot and she wants to know:

 What would it take to make Lake Merritt swimmable?